Microsoft’s barely there Security Essentials

 Evil empire

 You can't argue with Microsoft's price for Security Essentials.
 It is free.
 In fact it looks as if it was part of the operating system from the outset.
 And it may have been.
 But Microsoft doesn't include it as standard with Windows 7 because of anti-trust considerations.
 There are people who are wary of using security software from Microsoft – some argue security problems only exist because of flaws in the company's operating systems.
 Maybe.
-But the Macintosh is no longer immune.
+But the Macintosh is no longer immune from threat and, anyway, that particular genii left the bottle a long time ago.

 Competitors

 Norton's paid-for security products are far more advanced than Microsoft Security Essentials – but the name makes that clear.
 This software does about 90 percent of the job of protecting your computer from attack.
-If you run a home system, take security seriously, run a hardware firewall and keep all you applications and systems software up to date, Security Essentials should protect you from all but the most serious attacks.
+If you run a home system, are disciplined about security, run a hardware firewall and keep all you applications and systems software up to date, Security Essentials should protect you from all but the most serious attacks.

 Microsoft Security Essentials is not suitable for business users and not the best choice if your home set-up is, well, let's say anarchic.
 Paid for products may give you better piece of mind.